The Annual W. G. Hoskins Lecture

 Wharram Percy and its Landscape Contexts

-The Hoskins Lecture this year will be given by Dr Stuart Wrathmell, perhaps best known to former students for his formidable 'Atlas of Rural Settlement in England', (with B.K.
-Roberts) but who has also done much distinguished work on early settlements, and his presentation to us of 'Wharram Percy and its Landscape Contexts' promises a fascinating update on that intriguing site.
+The Hoskins Lecture this year was given by Dr Stuart Wrathmell, perhaps best known to former students for his formidable 'Atlas of Rural Settlement in England', (with B.K.
+Roberts) but who has also done much distinguished work on early settlements, and his presentation to us of 'Wharram Percy and its Landscape Contexts' was a fascinating update on that intriguing site.

 21 May 2016